The TL;DR

 - Your browsing history

-- Cookies for tracking (only Google Analytics' standard, see below)
+- Cookies for tracking (we use Cloudflare Web Analytics — cookieless, see below)

 - Any data while the test is running (zero network activity during measurement)